Kay-10/Symbiosis-Hackathon/README.md

 ```bash
 uvicorn sakhi_chatbot.web_app:app --reload
 ```
 Open http://localhost:8000 and use the **Talk** button for voice conversations or type messages directly.
 Spoken turns and typed turns share the same chat history, and responses are read aloud in the detected language.
 While Sakhi is processing or speaking, the Talk button is temporarily disabled; you can always press **Stop** to cancel and start a fresh recording.
+The web companion streams natural Microsoft neural voices (via `edge-tts`) and automatically picks Hindi, Marathi, or English based on what you say.

 ## Customising data sources
 - Enrich `sakhi_chatbot/data/local_health_directory.json` with more clinics keyed by PIN code.